-PortaBilling® sends the porting request to the number porting company and waits for confirmation.
-The number porting company requests the number from the telecom and when confirmation is received, the number is replaced in PortaBilling® and the customer can receive calls at the new number.
+PortaBilling® sends the porting request to Neustar and waits for confirmation.
+Neustar requests the number from the telecom and when confirmation is received, the number is replaced in PortaBilling® and the customer can receive calls at the new number.

 When PortaBilling® receives a port-out request, it searches the account with the requested number.
 If the account is found, PortaBilling® terminates it and informs Neustar about the number's availability.
 Neustar then sends this information to the telecom that requested the number.
 So now that the ported number belongs to this telecom, calls are routed to the new telecom's network.